Frank Walker (American football)

-Frank Bernard Walker (born August 6, 1981) is a former American football cornerback in the National Football League for the Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
-He was drafted by the New York Giants in the sixth round of the 2003 NFL Draft.
+Frank Bernard Walker (born August 6, 1981) is an American former professional football cornerback who played in the National Football League (NFL) for the New York Giants, Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
+He was selected by the Giants in the sixth round of the 2003 NFL draft.
 He played college football at Tuskegee University.

-Early years
+Early life

 Walker attended Booker T. Washington High School, where he practiced football, baseball and track.
 As a senior, he played running back in six games, rushing for 948 yards and 12 touchdowns.
 He finished third in the state in the 100-yard dash.

 Walker accepted a football scholarship from Tuskegee University.
-As a freshman, he appeared in 9 games playing mostly on special teams.
-As a junior, he appeared in 9 games, playing right cornerback opposite Drayton Florence.
+As a freshman, he appeared in nine games playing mostly on special teams.
+As a junior, he appeared in nine games, playing right cornerback opposite Drayton Florence.
 He also was employed as a nickel back.

-He contributed to the school winning 3 consecutive SIAC Football Championships (2000-2002).
+He contributed to the school winning 3 consecutive SIAC Football Championships (2000–2002).
 He finished his college career with 92 tackles (64 solo), 2 sacks, 6 tackles for loss, 6 interceptions and 34 passes defensed.
 In 2013, his jersey number was retired by Tuskegee University.
+In 2024, he was inducted to the SIAC Hall of Fame in Atlanta.

 Professional career

 New York Giants

-Walker was selected by the New York Giants in the 6th round (207th overall) of the 2003 NFL Draft.
+Walker was selected by the New York Giants in the sixth round (207th overall) of the 2003 NFL draft.
 As a rookie, he played in ten games, recording 74 tackles and 2 interceptions.
 He made his NFL debut on October 26 against the Minnesota Vikings.

 In 2004, he appeared in 13 games, missing the first 3 with a broken sesamoid bone.
 He had one start at right cornerback against the Cincinnati Bengals.
 He posted 12 tackles, 2 interceptions, 3 passes defensed, 7 special teams tackles and one forced fumble.

 In 2005, he appeared in 7 games and was inactive for 7 contests, including the last 5 of the season.
 He suited up but did not play in 2 games.
 He registered one interception and 2 special teams tackles.

 In 2006, he appeared in 11 games, with one start against the Tennessee Titans.
 He recorded 8 tackles (5 solo) and 2 special teams tackles.

 Green Bay Packers

 On March 13, 2007, he signed with the Green Bay Packers as a free agent.
-Despite being brought in to be the third cornerback on the depth chart, Walker played a reduced role with the Packers during their 13-3 regular season run to their eventual loss to the New York Giants in the 2007 NFC Championship game.
+Despite being brought in to be the third cornerback on the depth chart, Walker played a reduced role with the Packers during their 13–3 regular season run to their eventual loss to the New York Giants in the 2007 NFC Championship game.

 He appeared in 12 games, playing as the nickel and dime back, while tallying 10 tackles (9 solo), one pass defensed and 12 special teams tackles.
 On October 18, he had arthroscopic knee surgery and was forced to miss 4 games.
 After his one-year deal expired, he chose not to re sign with the Packers due to his lack of playing time.